mitali-mathur/mitali-mathur.github.io/_posts/2023-08-09-first-year-resources.md

 In the spirit of publishing public goods, I would like to share some of the study tools I created and described in previous posts.

 ## Study Guides
 As mentioned earlier, these study guides are very basic and foundational.
 They are not deep-dives into all applications of a concept, because there can be many!
 Rather, I tried to isolate the base models we learned and compare/contrast topics.
 I found these guides very helpful to make and helpful to review (especially when wanting to study models for prelims after many months of not thinking about them!).
 I decided not to type these guides out on Latex because I wanted to provide an example of some raw and realistic study guides created during the school year.
 I have no idea if they will be helpful, but if they can be, I am happy to share them!
-At least they can also illustrate some of the key topics we covered in first year!
 The guides are organized as follows:

 <table class="bootstrap-table bootstrap4">
   <tr>